 Steve recently completed a degree in IT and Business Management at the University of Wales Lampeter.

 Steve joined BIS in January 2012 as full-time IT officer and has a keen interest in conservation - particularly birds.

 Key contact for any IT related queries.
 Steve works Tuesday, Wednesday and Thursday.

-Anna is the key contact for all standard commercial and partner biodiversity information enquiries. including Local Authority planning application reporting.
+Jo works five days a week and is the key contact for all standard commercial and partner biodiversity information enquiries, including Local Authority planning application reporting.